YuehWu1994/CS273A/README.md

-# CS 273A ICLR
+# Introduction

+This repository is our submission to the ICLR Reproducibility Challenge and course project of Machine Learning(CS273A) at UCI.

-The project is forked from GLUE-baselines.
-For more detail, please refer to https://github.com/nyu-mll/GLUE-baselines.
+For more detail about our methodology and result, please refer to our report.
+As for source code of original works, please refer to https://github.com/nyu-mll/GLUE-baselines.

 ## Dependency